F5-use-cases/f5-rs-docs/docs/solutions/devsecops/labinfo/udf.rst

 * After you save the ``f5-rs-global-vars-vault.yaml`` file for the first time you get an error message, ignore it it's a bug ERROR!
 Unexpected Exception, this is probably a bug: [Errno 1] Operation not permitted: '/home/snops/f5-rs-global-vars-vault.yaml'

-Configure jenkins and reload it
+1.3.4 Configure jenkins and reload it
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-the following script will configure jenkins with your information and reload it.
+Run the following command to configure jenkins with your personal information and reload it:

 .. code-block:: terminal